goliatone/wee-things-workshop/tutorials/2-hello-blink/README.md

 This is the NodeMCU equivalent.
 Note that we will not be using an external LED but the devkit's built in instead.

-_NOTE:_ We learned how to load a script into the NodeMCU devkit using ESPlorer in a previous [tutorial][hello-world]
+_NOTE:_ We learned how to load a script into the NodeMCU devkit using ESPlorer in a previous [tutorial][hello-world], check this [introduction][intro] if you need to set up your Mac environment.

+### Source Code

+As far as the code goes is fairly simple but it highlights some important concepts.

 Here's the code: